What to Expect After Getting Partial Dentures?

 Dentist Calgary

 Parents are most concerned over the health and well being of their children.
 They may be concerned over the color and appearance of their child’s tooth as some children have yellow or discolored teeth.
 Our team at Toothworks dentist in Calgary provide education and practical help for individuals looking to improve their child’s oral health and smile.
 Continue reading on to learn of the possible causes of yellow teeth in children and see how our dentist near you can help.
-There are several things that contribute to the color and appearance of teeth including the following:

 • The natural color of teeth.
 The enamel in the tooth is semi translucent and this allows some of the yellow dentin to show through.
 Baby teeth will have less dentin which appears more white.